NashMiao/ontology-tutorialtoken/README.md

 ![electDefaultAccount1](img/selectDefaultAccount1.png)

-When the DApp start, it will read the wallet file in your computer, then initialize the wallet account for you.
+In our tutorial project, when the DApp start, it will read the wallet file in your computer, then initialize the wallet account for you.

 ![selectDefaultAccount2](img/selectDefaultAccount2.png)